DFW Commute Guide: Best Cities for Your Workplace

 How Much Does Location Impact Your Total Housing Costs?

-- Gas and vehicle maintenance
+- Gas and vehicle maintenance ($150-400/month depending on distance)

-- Toll road fees
+- Toll road fees ($80-300/month for regular users)

-- Parking costs at your workplace
+- Parking costs at your workplace ($100-250/month downtown)

-- Time value (an extra hour daily equals 250+ hours annually)
+- Time value — an extra hour daily equals 250+ hours annually

 - Wear on family relationships from extended absences